 - Independently oversee the collection of Study Abroad administrative fees, including monitoring payments made through our online system, developing payment plans with students, and following up on delinquent payments as necessary.

 - Coordinate application processing.
-Import online application data into the FileMaker Pro database, print, organize and file all applications, request/collate transcripts, and record admission decisions.
+Request/collate transcripts, and record admission decisions.

 - Manage withdrawal administration, tracking reasons for withdrawal, maintaining and updating the withdrawal database, communicating accurate participation details to other campus partners, and following up with students to collect partial and full program fees owed to the Study Abroad Office.

-- Oversee study abroad application wait lists, advising students, tracking responses, and maintaining status in FileMaker Pro database.
+- Oversee study abroad application wait lists, advising students, tracking responses, and maintaining status in database.